ee-2/in_formal_sentences/README.md

 ## License

-Sentences with an ID containing *comments* are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) since they originate from a corpus restricted to non-commercial use only.
+Sentences with an id containing *comments* are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) since they originate from a corpus restricted to non-commercial use only.
 For the other sentences a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) applies.